Skip to main contentSkip to data table

 Blacklist Reserve Enrichment

 When live reserve data is available, isBlacklistable() uses enriched live slices instead of curated reserves.
 The enrichment scans live slice names for known blacklistable coin symbols (e.g., "sUSDe" matches USDe, "stataUSDC" matches USDC) plus direct stablecoin/custody clues such as named USDC baskets or explicit CEX/custodian descriptors.
 This ensures that composition shifts detected by live adapters are reflected in blacklist status without waiting for curated data updates.
+Any matched live or curated reserve exposure maps to Upstream; reserve-driven freeze risk is not routed through Possible and no majority-weight threshold is applied.

 The resolver now converges to a fixed point across the tracked coin set rather than relying on a single order-sensitive pass, so cyclic reserve graphs do not produce traversal-dependent blacklist statuses.
 When no live reserves exist, curated StablecoinMeta.reserves are used as fallback, and the same reserve-name heuristics are applied there as well.
 The collateral drift alert (>15pt divergence) helps operators detect when curated metadata needs updating for other scoring dimensions.